scaleway/terraform-provider-scaleway/docs/resources/documentdb_instance.md

 - `is_ha_cluster` - (Optional) Enable or disable high availability for the database instance.

-- `telemetry_enabled` - (Optional) Enable telemetry, support FerretDB, an open-source project.
+- `telemetry_enabled` - (Optional) Enable telemetry to collects basic anonymous usage data and sends them to FerretDB telemetry service.
+More about the telemetry [here](https://docs.ferretdb.io/telemetry/#configure-telemetry).

 ~> **Important:** Updates to `is_ha_cluster` will recreate the Database Instance.